The Maniacs: History

 In the 1981 Zeljeznicar played in Yugoslav Cup finals against FK Velez Mostar.
 The match was played at Marakana stadium, and the attendance was 40 000. Željeznicar fans were on the east side of stadium.
 Despite their great support, Željo lost the finals.

 The biggest accomplishment of the club was when they played the semi-finals of UEFA Cup in 1984–85 season.
 That year Željo had a massive support not only in Sarajevo, but also in other cities in Bosnia, such as Konjic, Živinice, Lukavac, and there was even a smaller group of supporters who were from Novi Sad.

 In 1987, the most passionate fans of Željeznicar formed an ultras group called The Maniacs.
 The Maniacs are located on the south stand of Grbavica.
 Subgroups Blue Tigers and Joint Union were also formed later on, and the newly formed ones are Urban Corps and Vendetta.

 For the next years Maniacs become one of the famous supporter groups in country.
 They followed Zeljo in Belgrade, Zagreb, Ljubljana and other cities across Yugoslavia.

+In the 1980s and early 1990s, fans identified with Yugoslavia.

 After the breakup of Yugoslavia and when the Bosnian War started, Grbavica a quarter of the city of Sarajevo where Grbavica Stadium is located was on the front lines of the battles between Bosnian army and Bosnian Serbs forces.
 Many members of The Maniacs joined Army of the Republic of Bosnia and Herzegovina and Zelene beretke.
 One of them was Dževad Begić-Đilda.
 He was one of the founders and a leader of The Maniacs. Đilda was killed 1992 by a sniper shot while he was trying to save a wounded civilian. Đilda played a significant role in the forming of the group, and his name can be heard on the stadium even to this day.

 The most important day of every Maniac is 2nd of May 1996.
 2nd of May 1996 is when Željezničar played their first match on Grbavica Stadium after the Bosnian war, the stadium was rebuilt because of heavy structural damage (the west stand was completely demolished and burned in war).
 That day in, front of 20 000 Sarajevans FK Željezničar Sarajevo played against FK Sarajevo.
 The game ended in a draw 1:1.